Lenape Regional High School District BOE Adopts 2016/2017 Budget

-“We’re grateful there was not a reduction in state funding for our district, but as expenses increase, it remains a challenge to meet the educational needs of all of our students within a manageable budget,” said Birnbohm.
-“Year after year, thanks to teamwork on the part the administration, board of education, and staff and with the support of the families and communities we serve, the Lenape Regional District continues to rise to the challenge,” she added.
+“We’re grateful for the small increase in state funding for our district, but as expenses increase, it remains a challenge to meet the educational needs of all of our students within a manageable budget,” said Birnbohm.
+“Year after year, thanks to teamwork on the part the administration, Board of Education, and staff and with the support of the families and communities we serve, the Lenape Regional District continues to rise to the challenge,” she added.

-The proposed total regional school tax levy for 2015/2016 is $114,362,944, an increase of 2.23 percent.
-Regional school taxes will increase in six of the eight sending communities including Evesham, Medford, Shamong, Southampton, Tabernacle and Woodland; regional school taxes will decrease in Medford Lakes and Mount Laurel:
+The proposed total regional school tax levy for 2016/2017 is $116,114,939, an increase of 1.53 percent.
+Over the last nine years, tax levy increases averaged 1.92%, well under the 2% tax levy cap.
+Regional school taxes will increase in six of the eight sending communities including Evesham, Medford, Shamong, Southampton, Tabernacle and Woodland; regional school taxes will decrease in Medford Lakes and Tabernacle:

-According to Birnbohm, the district continues to offer students every opportunity to get the most out of their high school experience including earning college credits through the Burlington County College (BCC) CAP (College Acceleration Program), which continues to expand, with 1,166 students participating in the program in 2014/2015.
+According to Birnbohm, the district continues to offer students every opportunity to get the most out of their high school experience including earning college credits through the Rowan College at Burlington County College CAP (College Acceleration Program), which continues to expand, with 1,245 students participating in the program in 2015/2016.

 The LRHSD also benefits from fundraising efforts and generous donations from a range of community and alumni groups.
 In addition, the district receives corporate and foundation grant funding, which recently included grants from Lockheed Martin in the amount of $31,200 for two school years.
 The grants are funding the incorporation of a comprehensive STEM (Science, Technology, Engineering and Mathematics) program - Project Lead the Way (PLTW) - into the current course of study.